|How to Trade? – an overview of ways to trade|

 One way of partially automating the execution of trades is by setting predefined exit-levels and than employ a set and forget trading regime.
 This means that at the time of placing the entry order, you will place two other orders that will be executed at certain price levels and get you out of the trade either at a loss or at a profit.
 Once the analysis is done and the orders are entered with your broker, you just go on with other important things in life, like working, cooking, etc.

-You can use an event profiler (I have written one in Python) to find events that have an on average high probability of being skewed to one side.
+You can use an event profiler to find events that have an on-average high probability of being skewed to one side.
 Usually, there is a natural underlying market tendency that is the basis that leads to an explanation of this quantitative edge.

 - Will price mostly move lower after a 2% spike higher, or will it continue to move higher?